-- For information on setting changes that can and cannot be made by operators, refer to the information (icon indications) in the various functions that are provided in this manual.
-For information on the icon indications, refer to the description below. - In the subsequent descriptions, users belonging to an Administrator group and having an Administrator role will be referred to as an "ISM administrator."
+- For information on setting changes that can and cannot be made by operators, refer to the contents (indicated by icons) on the various functions that are provided in this manual.
+For information on the icon indications, refer to the description below. - In the description below, users belonging to the Administrator group and carrying administrator roles will be described as "ISM Administrator."

-In order to describe the access rights of users, the user group to which a user belongs and the user role they have within the group are classified and indicated with icons as follows.
+In order to describe the access rights of users, the User Group to which a user belongs and the User Type according to the User Role they hold in these groups are classified as indicated below and are displayed by the following icons.

-User group to which the user belongs User role held by user Can execute Cannot execute
+User Group to which user belongs User Role held by user Can execute Cannot execute

 Administrator group Administrator role Admin

 Operator role Operator Operator

 Monitor role Monitor Monitor

-Other groups (groups other than Administrator) Administrator role Admin Admin
+Other groups (Groups other than Administrator group) Administrator role Admin Admin

 Operator role Operator Operator

+Monitor role Monitor Monitor